asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 4. Iterate over neighboring Enemy Groups, if any have a Liberty count of 0: [^8]
     1. They are flipped and merged with the Blessed Group.
     2. Iterate over connections of the Blessed Group, and merge with it any friendly Groups found.
     3. Move is over.
-(This is because we already filtered for legal moves, or a check for Oscillation would be needed.)
+(This is because legal moves are already screened, or a check for Oscillation would be needed.)
 5. The Blessed Group is checked for Liberty count.
 If it is 0, it is captured (flipped) and merged with its surrounding Enemy Groups.
 6. Done